SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 ## Function, not Form, is the critical issue

-What I think Brett overlooks is that cash serves a function; it can protect anonymity, it (used to be) acceptable anywhere;
+What I think Brett overlooks is that cash serves a function; it can protect anonymity, it (used to be) acceptable anywhere; it is comforting to some people; it is ready-to-use; it can avoid embarrassment; and so on and so forth, and last but not least it can extinguish a tax liability for damn sure, no questions asked.

 My point is an alternative payments system can serve the *same functions* and do a better job of it, and that should become the *new cash*.
-We aught to just create such a system, and then call it cash, because functionally that is what it *is* not in form, but in abstract essence.
+We aught to just create such a system, and then call it cash, because functionally that is what it *is*, not in form, but in abstract essence.

 I would like to hear from anyone who thinks this is not the case and that something unique and essential about physical cash (notes and coins, or even cheques) is missing in something like an open source protected central bank digital currency.
+I will concede the *comfort* of physical cash might have to go, but you can put fluffy ears on your digital wallet plastic thingy.
+(This is not a credit card, but would look similar I guess.
+It is a tax credit card, the opposite of a credit card.)

 You have to disabuse yourself of the notion in the USA the FED is a private bank, or if you still think it is, then we will say Congress scraps the FED (they did create it) and creates a proper central bank, a branch of government, protected by whatever democracy you can muster.
-Maybe even th board of the Central Bank branches are locally elected.
-They do not even need to be bankers, the permanetn staff will have the expertise to run the payments system.
+Maybe even the board of the Central Bank branches are locally elected.
+They do not even need to be bankers, the permanent staff will have the expertise to run the payments system.
 They will not be in to selling Treasury bonds.
 They will not be permitted to bail out fraudulent private institutions.